maggifrank/Invoicing/README.md

 ## Security

-- `SUPABASE_SERVICE_KEY` lives only in Netlify environment variables — never in client-side code
+- The service role key lives only in Netlify environment variables — never in client-side code
 - The anon key in `src/supabase.js` is safe for browser use — RLS enforces per-user isolation
 - All user data is HTML-escaped before entering the PDF template
 - PDFs stored in a private Supabase Storage bucket, served via signed URLs (10 min)